 ** These two 6-unit classes may be combined by petition to form one 12-unit HASS-Elective

-Additional information can be obtained from the Concentration Advisor:
+Additional information can be obtained from one of the Concentration Advisors:

 Professor Anne McCants, E51-263, x8-6669